Bedouin, Gulf in United Arab Emirates

 Ask the Holy Spirit to complete the work begun in the hearts of Bedouin believers through adequate discipleship.

-Pray that God will give Bedouin believers boldness to share Christ with their own people.
+Pray that God will give Bedouin believers the boldness to share Christ with their own people.

-Ask the Holy Spirit to soften the hearts of Bedouin towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of Bedouins towards Christians so that they will be receptive to the gospel.

-Pray for fellowships of Christian believers to be raised up among each of the Bedouin tribes.
+Pray for fellowships of Christian believers to be raised up among each of the Bedouin tribes in the UAE.

 Text Source: Joshua Project